-Policy XX: Affordable housing
+Policy 5: Affordable housing

-Affordable housing should be provided where relevant, with the proportion being in line with the local plan requirements unless there is clear evidence that they are not needed or that it would make the proposal unviable.
-Rural exception sites for affordable housing will be considered favourably where they abut the development boundary or have good sustainable access to village services.
-An affordable housing mix that provides opportunities for local people to buy, including Starter Homes, as well as affordable rent will be given
+Affordable housing should be provided where relevant, with the proportion being in line with the local plan requirements.
+Rural exception sites for affordable housing will be considered favourably where they abut the development boundary or have good sustainable access to village services, and are for a maximum of 20 dwellings.
+An affordable housing mix that provides opportunities for local people to buy, including Starter Homes, as well as affordable rent will be given greater weight.